mikiyasrich455-designich/program-upgrade-guardian-skill/README.md

 # Program Upgrade Guardian Skill

-## What is this skill?
-This skill turns Claude (or any AI in Solana AI Kit) into a **careful senior engineer** that helps you safely upgrade your Solana programs and migrate data.
+**A production-ready skill for the Solana AI Kit**

-## Why it exists
+## Problem it solves
-Upgrading live Solana programs is one of the scariest and most error-prone things builders do.
-One mistake can break user data or lock funds.
-This skill guides you step-by-step with safety checks.
+Upgrading live Solana programs and migrating state is one of the **most dangerous and stressful** tasks for builders.
+One small mistake can corrupt user data or lock funds forever.

-## Key Features
+## What this skill does
+It acts as a **careful Guardian** that:
+- Guides you safely from local testing → devnet → mainnet
+- Detects risky changes (Borsh layout drift, account resizing, etc.)
+- Uses latest 2026 tools (LiteSVM, Surfpool, Anchor, Helius)
-- Safe buffer + multisig upgrade workflow
+- Always recommends the safe buffer + multisig workflow
-- State migration planning
-- Realistic testing with Surfpool + LiteSVM
-- Risk detection and warnings
+- Creates migration plans and rollback strategies
-- Post-upgrade cleanup

 ## How to use
-Just tell the AI:
+Just say:
 - "Help me upgrade my program safely"
-- "I want to add a new field to my user account"
+- "I need to add a new field to my user account on mainnet"
 - "Guide me through state migration"

-## Tools it recommends
-- Anchor
-- LiteSVM
-- Surfpool
-- Helius RPC
-- Solana CLI

-## Installation
+## Made for
-Just add this skill folder to your Solana AI Kit and it will be available.

----

-**Made for Solana AI Kit Bounty 2026**
+Solana AI Kit Bounty 2026

+**Status:** Ready to be used / merged